Hamiltonian Complexity in the Thermodynamic Limit: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the Simons Institute for the Theory of Computing, at whose program on the ``The Quantum Wave in Computing'' this collaboration began.
 We would also like to thank the following people for fruitful conversations regarding this work: Ignacio Cirac, Toby Cubitt, James Watson, Johannes Bausch, Sevag Gharibian, and David Perez-Garcia.
-We are especially grateful to Ignacio Cirac for suggesting the formulation of the problem studied in this paper.
+We are especially grateful to Ignacio Cirac for highlighting the importance of studying quantum computational complexity in the thermodynamical limit.